official-inquiries/climate-action-us-senate-2014/pages/witnesses-ruckelshaus.md

 The process by which green plants and some other organisms use Sunlight to synthesize foods from carbon dioxide and water.

-21.How many parts per million (ppm) do humans inhale of C02 when they breathe?
+21. How many parts per million (ppm) do humans inhale of C02 when they breathe?
 How many ppm do humans exhale when they breathe?

 I have no data on this question.